ellefeg/assembly2orf/README.md

 **Input 2: Output directory**

 Create or choose a directory to hold your output files.
-It can have any name and be located anywhere you like, but you must provide the full filepath and the directory must already exist before you run `assembly2orf`.
+It can have any name and be located anywhere you like, but you must provide the full filepath (not just a relative path like ./) and the directory must already exist before you run `assembly2orf`.
 The program will generate separate sample-specific sub-directories inside this working directory as it runs.

 **Input 3: Reference Diamond blast database**